Written by Mikey Jayy

 You’ve released 27 albums over your career and you’re in your 31st year as a recording Artist and you’ll be performing in Pasadena on February 12.
 To this day, what has been the highlight of your career?

 Keiko: Wow…hard to pick.

 By recalling my memory, I feel so grateful that continuously I was able to release album and touring in many different part of the world.
-I think most valuable thing is my fans, who met my album and loving my music and keep coming back to my concert.
-And, we really able to share emotion and energy together at concert.
+I think most valuable thing is my fans, who met my album and loving my music and keep coming back to my performance.
+And, we really able to share emotion and energy together at performance.
 I feel so fortunate…

 Of course when my album debut #1 on the billboard contemporary jazz chart in the past was great.
 Then for this new album, again debut #1 so I’m happy!

 How young where you when you started music?